 Q. When using a superscript footnote number at the end of a sentence, should the period precede or follow the footnote number?
 What about footnote numbers in midsentence that fall next to some other form of punctuation (comma, semicolon, etc.)?

-A. Please see CMOS 14.21 (16th ed.): “A note number should generally be placed at the end of a sentence or at the end of a clause.
+A. Please see CMOS 14.26: “A note number should generally be placed at the end of a sentence or at the end of a clause.
 The number normally follows a quotation (whether it is run into the text or set as an extract).
 Relative to other punctuation, the number follows any punctuation mark except for the dash, which it precedes.”
-See 14.21 for examples.
+Paragraph 14.26 also includes examples.